gallettilance/gallettilance.github.io/README.md

 ## Emails

-If emailing the CS506 staff, or creating a private Piazza post, please always CC or include the instructor, the CF, and all TAs.
+If emailing the CS506 staff, or creating a private Piazza post, please always CC or include the instructor, the TF, and all TAs.

 ## Final Project